gabrielbdornas/braicode/pages/002-03-strings.md

 ## String Indexing and Slicing

 Now, let's look at other characteristics of strings in Python.
-I'm going to set the course name to _Python for Beginners_ and use square brackets to get the first character of it.
+I'm going to set the course variable name to _Python for Beginners_ and use square brackets to get the first character of it.
 To do that we use square brackets and type _0_:

 ````python script